taasan/rust-shorty/README.md

 chmod 750 index.cgi
 ```

-Create a `.htaccess` file to redirect all requests to the cgi script.
+Create a `.htaccess` file to redirect all requests to the CGI script.

 ```apacheconf
 AcceptPathInfo On